 What were the JDM importers importing?

 With the 25-year law now in effect, vehicles 25 years old and older can waive the law.
 They are no longer required to comply with all applicable DOT Federal Motor Vehicle Safety Standards.
 So the rise of JDM importers has increased.
-But there have been issues within some states that have jeopardized that blanket definition.
+But there have been issues within some states that jeopardize that blanket definition.